← Back to work

 Attribute prioritization matrix showing JTBD alignment

-The European Accessibility Act (EAA) — Directive (EU) 2019/882 — became fully applicable on June 28, 2025.
-This meant our designs had to meet WCAG 2.1 AA standards.
+The European Accessibility Act (EAA), Directive (EU) 2019/882, became fully applicable on June 28, 2025.
+Our designs had to meet WCAG 2.1 AA standards.
+The deadline shaped the project timeline and made accessibility a core requirement from the start.

 To understand what this meant in practice, I audited the existing meal selection experience using VoiceOver on my iPhone and MacBook.
-Learning the gestures and keyboard controls helped me grasp the gap between the visible UI and how screen readers actually interpret elements—it was eye-opening, and shaped every decision that followed.
+Learning the gestures and keyboard controls helped me grasp the gap between the visible UI and how screen readers actually interpret elements.
+It was eye-opening, and shaped every decision that followed.

 Product card accessibility annotations showing alt-text, ARIA labels, and reading order